Don't forget you can watch highlights of this match, along with every Premier League game, from 00:01 on Monday morning (UK only).

-Visit our detailed profiles for Wigan Athletic and West Bromwich Albion.
+Head-to-head: see historical stats and visit our detailed profiles for Wigan Athletic vs West Bromwich Albion.
 Get all the latest on Football: fixtures, results and tables.

 Don't forget you can watch highlights of this match, along with every Premier League game, from 00:01 on Monday morning (UK only).

 Victory for West Brom, who consolidate fifth place!
 They are denied fourth by Everton's win against Sunderland, but a fine afternoon's work nonetheless.